Writer, Teacher, Preacher, Guide

 Julia is a founding member of the Westar Institute's Praxis Forum.
 She currently serves on the steering committee of the Praxis Forum and as an Analyst for the Westar Institute.
 Through the Athena Initiative she hopes to assist more people, and organizations, to get in touch with who they are meant to be.

 Virginia has a Masters of Social Work from Fordham University where she concentrated on both non-profit leadership and clinical applications.
 She believes that all aspects of social work, whether it be in administration or clinical work, assists positive growth in communities.
-Virginia is passionate about serving populations that are often overlooked: the elderly, veterans, the LBGTQ community, Native Americans, and the homeless.
+Virginia is passionate about serving populations that are often overlooked: the elderly, veterans, the LBGTQ community, Native Americans, and those suffering housing insecurity.
 Through the Athena Initiative, Virginia hopes to help communities build bridges to these populations.

 Virginia concurrently serves as the Director of Housing at Selfhelp Community Services, a NYC based non-profit working to keep seniors living independently.